laserpointlabs/ODRAS/docs/integrations/INSIGHT_LM.md

 ### For ODRAS Users

-Insight-LM can complement ODRAS workflows:
+InsightLM can complement ODRAS workflows:

 1. **Requirements Analysis**: Organize RFP documents in workbooks, use Continue AI to extract requirements
 2. **Knowledge Management**: Store reference documents, specifications, and standards